God is like …

 And this time she picked the very first bear – and tucked him into her schoolbag and went skipping off to school.

-And that night, when Shawna went to bed, she said her prayers, and then she told her mother about the “leftover song.”
+And that night, when Shaina went to bed, she said her prayers, and then she told her mother about the “leftover song.”
 And her mother gave her a big hug and tucked her in, with the basket of bears beside her.
-And Shawna fell asleep with a big smile on her face.
+And Shaina fell asleep with a big smile on her face.

 Prayer: